Ivie Anderson

 Considered one of the finest singers of the big band era, Ivie Anderson was a fluent vocalist who impressed many with her blues and scat phrasings.
 Most impressed was Duke Ellington, who kept her on as vocalist for eleven years until she left in 1942 due to health issues.
 Anderson remained semi-retired for the rest of the 1940s but continued singing and recording until her untimely death at the end of 1949.

 Anderson’s birthplace is disputed.
-Throughout her life, she insisted that she was born in Gilroy, California, but later research questions this.
+During her life, she insisted that she was born in Gilroy, California, but later research questions this.
 Some historians believe she was born in Chickasha, Oklahoma, while others say Bossier Parish, Louisiana.
-Records exist to support all three locations.
+Records exist to support all three locations.[1]
 Whatever her birthplace, Anderson was in Gilroy by 1913.
-As a young girl she received vocal training at the local St. Mary’s Convent and later spent two years studying with Sara Ritt in Washington, D.C.
-Returning home in 1923, she began singing at local clubs, working with such artists as Curtis Mosby, Paul Howard, Sonny Clay, Les Hite, and briefly with Anson Weeks at the Mark Hopkins Hotel in San Francisco.
+As a young girl she received vocal training at the local St. Mary’s Convent.
+By 1920, though, she was living with an aunt and uncle in Vallejo, California.
+She later spent two years studying with Sara Ritt in Washington, D.C.
+Returning to the West Coast in 1923, she began singing at local clubs, working with such artists as Curtis Mosby, Paul Howard, Sonny Clay, Les Hite, and briefly with Anson Weeks at the Mark Hopkins Hotel in San Francisco.

 Anderson also made a name for herself in vaudeville, touring the country as a dancer and vocalist in a Fanchon and Marco revue starring Mamie Smith and later in Shuffle Along.
 She was featured vocalist at the Culver City Cotton Club before leaving for Australia in 1928 with another Fanchon and Marco revue.
 Returning after five months down under, she organized her own show and toured the West Coast for twenty weeks.
 In mid-1930, she began what would become a twenty-week engagement at the Grand Terrace in Chicago, working with Earl Hines.